mdgaines/gis714-final/README.md

 `mosaic.py` merges 45 ARD tiles from the year-season to generate 2 raster files per year-season

-`gridmet2.js` Google Earth Enging script to get standardized anomaly maximum temperature data for each season in 2018.
+`gridmet2.js` Google Earth Engine script to get standardized anomaly maximum temperature data for each season in 2018.

+`cld_GEE.js` Google Earth Engine script to get percent of land cover types in each 8-digit HUC

+`lmm.r` reads all csv files and compiles them into one csv and runs 2 linear mixed models and finds the marginal and conditional R<sup>2</sup> values for each model (disclaimer, this is not very cleanly written and will not be my final script when I scale up this project, but it got the job done quickly)

 ---